 You should be physically and mentally fit enough to carry out the tasks during an emergency, and uphold the fundamental principles of the British Red Cross when requested to help.

-Becoming a community reserve volunteer is quick and easy.
-It takes 10 minutes to watch our training video and fill in our online form.
+Becoming a community reserve volunteer is quick and easy, you just need to fill in our online form.

 These simple steps mean that if your local community is hit by a crisis, you can be contacted immediately to have an active role in supporting those affected.